-Six tips for making perfect fluffy rice every time.
+Six tips for making perfect rice every time.

 If you’re looking for the perfect recipe that will give you fluffy rice every time, this post is for you.

-First, so I don’t offend anyone – it’s not that I don’t like sticky rice.
-It has its place.
-The Chinese dim sum dish Lotus Leaf Wraps (Lo Mai Gai) and Filipino Sticky Rice Logs (Suman sa Ibus) come to mind.
-But my preference, I confess, is for the drier pilafs that sift through my fingers with ease.
-The cardamom scented Biryani at my local Indian joint, a Persian rice dish studded with dried fruit, or the simple eponymous rice pilaf tossed with grilled vegetables that shows up regularly here at home.
-These are the rice dishes that call my name.
+I like sticky rice fine, but my preference is for the drier pilafs that sift through my fingers with ease.
+For example, cardamom scented Biryani, a Persian rice dish studded with dried fruit, or the simple pilaf I make regularly, tossed with grilled vegetables.
+These rice dishes call my name.

 For a long time, my rice was inconsistent.
 Sometimes it was spot on perfect, but any preening on my part was brief.
-More often I erred with too little liquid resulting in PRE-al dente rice.
-Edible, but also audible, with a slight crunch.
-My next batch, I invariably over-corrected with too MUCH liquid (it’s shocking how much difference a mere 2 tablespoons makes!), serving up rice that was gloppy.
-I’m talking starchy clumps that will never sift through anything.
+Most of the time, I either didn’t add enough liquid, resulting in something edible, but also audible, or I over-corrected with too much liquid.
+It’s shocking how much difference a mere 2 tablespoons makes.
+If this has happened to you too, you know this results in gloppy rice.